 \subsubsection{Implementation}

-Using the evaluation metrics detailed above in section \ref{Metrics}, we applied the WebPhish model on the US airline dataset to evaluate the model's ability to differentiate between positive and negative emotions in text.
+Using the evaluation metrics detailed in Section \ref{Metrics}, we applied the WebPhish model to the US Airline dataset to evaluate the model's ability to differentiate between positive and negative emotions in text.

-Note, as the US airline dataset is publicly available since 2015, previous studies exist on the classification of its sentiments.
-We compared the performance of WebPhish on the US airline dataset with the following studies: In \citep{rustam2019tweets}, the authors applied a voting classifier (VC) to classify tweets according to their emotions on the dataset mentioned above.
-The VC is based on logistic regression (LR) and stochastic gradient descent classifier (SGDC) and uses a soft voting mechanism to make the final prediction.
-Also, using TF-IDF as a feature extraction mechanism, the authors implemented a phrase-level analysis on seven classification algorithms: Decision Tree, Random Forest, SVM, Gaussian Naive Bayes, AdaBoost, Logistic Regression, Gradient Boosting, Decision Tree Classifier, Voting Classifier.
-We also compared WebPhish with the system proposed by \citep{tanggated}.
-Using Doc2Vec embeddings on the US airline dataset, \citep{tanggated} explored the use of a bi-directional gated recurrent unit (GRU) network for sentiment analysis of Twitter data directed at US airlines.
-They fed into the bi-directional GRU network a trained word vector through a skip-gram model, initialized with the existing GloVe model \citep{socher2013recursive}.
+Note: as the US Airline dataset has been publicly available since 2015, previous studies have been conducted on classifying its sentiments.
+We compared the performance of WebPhish on the US Airline dataset with the following studies: In \cite{rustam2019tweets}, the authors applied a VC to classify tweets according to their emotions.
+The VC is based on logistic regression and SGDC and uses a soft voting mechanism to obtain the final prediction.

+In addition, using TF-IDF as a feature extraction mechanism, the authors implemented a phrase-level analysis on seven classification algorithms: decision tree, RF, SVM, Gaussian Naive Bayes, AdaBoost, logistic regression, gradient boosting, and the VC.
+We also compared WebPhish with the system proposed by \cite{tanggated}.
+Using Doc2Vec embeddings on the US Airline dataset, \cite{tanggated} explored a bi-directional GRU network for sentiment analysis of Twitter data directed at US airlines.
+They fed a trained word vector to the bi-directional GRU network using a skip-gram model, which was initialized by the existing GloVe model \cite{socher2013recursive}.

-Again, we compared our model with DICET proposed by \citep{naseem2019dice}.
-DICET is an automated text pre-processor fed into a Bidirectional LSTM with attention to detect Twitter sentiment analysis.
-Also, \citep{khan2020big} proposed a sentiment analysis model that extracts relevant features from the US airline dataset using a Hadoop cluster.
-The obtained features are fed into a deep RNN network to perform the classification, providing two classes: positive and negative reviews.
+We compared our model with the DICET method proposed in \cite{naseem2019dice}.
+DICET is an automated text pre-processor fed into a Bidirectional LSTM with attention to detecting Twitter sentiment analysis.
+Also, \cite{khan2020big} proposed a sentiment analysis model that extracts relevant features from the US airline dataset using a Hadoop cluster.
+The obtained features are fed into a deep RNN network to perform the classification, providing two classes: positive and negative.